-3. If there is a need to socialize that's readily apparent, give that plenty of space in your meetings.
+4. If there is a need to socialize that's readily apparent, give that plenty of space in your meetings.
 Food and talk are important to rural families.
 In fact, if you do nothing but socialize for awhile, that's fine in rural neighborhoods.
 Eventually someone will be brave and raise the hard questions.

-4. Build loyalty to a rural way of life, and to what is best in your particular community, among children and youth.
-You think they will stay, but chances are good that unless both the jobs and the social scene offer good prospects, they will not stick around.
+5. Use your organization to build loyalty to a rural way of life, and to the things that are great in your particular community, among children and youth.
+You think they will stay, but chances are good that unless both the self-employment income or jobs, plus the social scene, offer good prospects, they will not stick around.
 Our favorite way of figuring out what will appeal to these age groups is to break down and ask them!

 We so appreciate the work and insights of Frank and Kimberlee Spillers as they talk about rural people sweeping problems under the rug.
 They seem to have transitioned from a website into a shopify seller only, but if you look up "be a rural community builder" there, you will be able to connect with them.
 A new, slicker program supported by the Ford Foundation is called a rural community builder network; try connected with them too.